lvrheaume/CodetheDream/README.md

 # CodetheDream
 Code the Dream Programming Test and Assignment

-This project contains a fully functioning website which calls the API {link} and displays the information within a fully custom, optimized layout.
+This project contains a fully functioning website which calls <a href ="https://thecatapi.com/"> The Cat API </a> and displays the information within a fully custom, optimized layout.
 It should function on mobile and web browsers and all links should work.
 If there are errors discovered, please raise an issue and I will look into the root cause.
 Thank you!